Braathens ASA: Far East

-Domestic operations with Herons and Fellowships
+Domestic operations with Herons and Friendships

 Charter flights to Europe using Douglas DC-6 aircraft started in 1950.
 The airline applied for and was granted permission to fly from Oslo via Tønsberg Airport, Jarlsberg to Stavanger.
 Braathens acquired de Havilland Heron aircraft to operate the route.
 Permission to fly from Oslo to Trondheim Airport, Lade was granted in 1953, a route also served by SAS.
 Termination of Far East routes led to a 90% drop in revenue and the airline made several unsuccessful applications for new routes.
 They were successful in obtaining permission include stopovers on Oslo–Stavanger services at Kristiansand Airport, Kjevik and Farsund Airport, Lista.
 From 1956 stopovers took place at Hamar Airport, Stafsberg and Notodden Airport, Tuven, but these only lasted until 1959.
 By then it had added Røros Airport to its destinations.
 Following the bankruptcy of West Norway Airlines in 1957 and the opening of Ålesund Airport, Vigra the following year, concessions were reshuffled, and Braathens was granted a monopoly on services to Ålesund and between Trondheim and Bergen, while it and SAS would compete on services between Oslo and Stavanger, Kristiansand and Trondheim.